By Mel Maurer

 We often hear that the Emancipation Proclamation didn’t free any slaves since Lincoln was not in control where they were set free but it’s clear his words did take control of that hateful institution and that they did set many free.
 He was the one who “pulled that thread.”

 November 17th – Monday evening program

-That evening, before the speaker was introduced, a new award – The Volk Award – was given to Ford’s Theater (which will reopen in the new year with a new play on Lincoln after extensive behind-the-scenes renovations) for its contribution to the Lincoln Legacy.
+That evening, before the speaker was introduced, a new award – The Volk Award – was given to Ford’s Theatre (which will reopen in the new year with a new play on Lincoln after extensive behind-the-scenes renovations) for its contribution to the Lincoln Legacy.
 (I was impressed to see the award itself was a version of the Lincoln Life Mask from 1860, a copy of which no one has bought any tickets for in our special Lincoln raffle this year.
 I should have tried to sell tickets at the Forum.)